Texas Bbq$$deep-ellumMon 11:00-15:00, Tue-Thu 11:00-20:00, Fri 11:00-21:00, Sat 11:00-22:00, Sun 11:00-21:00

 Tip: Order three cold mezze dishes to share before the mains; the overall meal works out to better value than ordering entrees alone.

 A Deep Ellum mezcal bar and Oaxacan kitchen open until 2am Thursday through Sunday.
-The tacos and tortas carry a serious Oaxacan flavour profile that sets them apart from the general taco options on the same block.
+Order the oaxacan tacos with slow-cooked meats. mezcal cocktails.

 Order: Oaxacan tacos with slow-cooked meats.
 Mezcal cocktails.